Slaughtering and/or further processing, and potential meat products

 § A Review of Mobile/Modular Slaughter and Processing Technology: http://www.ctahr.hawaii.edu/oc/freepubs/pdf/FST-44.pdf

-State of the Art Mobile Processing Unit for Small Scale Producers: http://www.mobileslaughter.com/§ Mobile Slaughter/Processing Units: http://www.extension.org/pages/Mobile_Slaughter%2FProcessing_Units
+§ State of the Art Mobile Processing Unit for Small Scale Producers: http://www.mobileslaughter.com/

-§ MPUs in operation in the
+§ MPUs in operation in the U.S. (January 2011): http://www.extension.org/pages/Mobile_slaughter/processing_units_currently_in_operation

 § Mobile Slaughter Unit Manual: http://www.extension.org/pages/Mobile_Slaughter_Unit_Manual